 With the Chase Ink Business Preferred, you can earn 80,000 points after spending $5,000 on purchases in the first three months of account opening.

-Hyatt has ten all-inclusive hotels in the US, Mexico and the Caribbean where you can stay for free.
-The Hyatt Zilara and Miraval are adult only resorts and the family-friendly Hyatt Ziva caters to all ages.
+Hyatt has ten all-inclusive hotels in the US, Mexico, and the Caribbean where you can stay for free.
+The Hyatt Zilara, Miraval, and Alila Ventana Big Sur are adult only resorts and the family-friendly Hyatt Ziva caters to all ages.

 Jeff and I recently stayed at Hyatt Ziva Cancun to celebrate our 26th wedding anniversary.
 It was our first true all-inclusive resort stay and we can’t wait to try another all-inclusive.
-We’re planning a trip to Hyatt Zilara and Hyatt Ziva Dominican Republic.
+We’ve also stayed at the Hyatt Zilara Dominican Republic and Alila Ventana Big Sur.

 Instead of paying hundreds of dollars a night our trip was free.
-I used 25,000 points and a Category 1-7 free night award certificate.
+I used 25,000 points and a Category 1-7 free night award certificate for our stay at Hyatt Ziva Cancun.

 Chase Ultimate Rewards points transfer on a 1:1 ratio to Hyatt.
-You can transfer points from the Chase Freedom, Chase Freedom Unlimited, Chase Sapphire Reserve, Chase Ink Business Cash, and the Chase Ink Business Unlimited.
+You can transfer points from the Chase Freedom Flex, Chase Freedom Unlimited, Chase Sapphire Reserve, Chase Ink Business Cash, and the Chase Ink Business Unlimited.

 Which is your favorite all-inclusive resort?